12 Strategies to Beat ADHD Naturally

 7. Chiropractic Care: Find a great chiropractor in your area for a complete spine and nervous system evaluation and follow the recommended treatment protocols.

 9. Include Magnesium & B Vitamin Rich Foods: Magnesium helps to improve blood sugar signaling patterns and protects the blood-brain barrier.
 The best magnesium and B vitamin rich foods include dark green leafy veggies, grass-fed dairy, raw cacao and pumpkin seeds.
+I also recommend using our Brain Calm Magnesium for ADHD children and adults.

 11. Improve Your Gut Motility: Improving bowel movement frequency and consistency is a key detoxification concept.
 Consuming an anti-inflammatory diet with good fiber sources such as chia seed and flax seed, using bone broths, fermented foods and probiotics will improve bowel motility.
 Restore harmony to your gut through diet and proper supplementation.

 12. Use an Advanced Brain Support Pack: This is designed to get you the key nutrients that are we have already discussed that are necessary for optimal brain function and cognitive processing.
 These nutrients help the brain to produce the right amount of neurotransmitters and other neurochemicals to enhance focus, memory and concentration naturally.
+You can find our Children’s Brain support pack here

 Sources For This Article Include: